-A Jollof Rice Competition was organized by the Ghana Tourism Authority (GTA) as part of activities marking the Jollof Festival over the weekend.
-The event saw participants from the West African origin battle for the best jollof rice title, hoping to end the long-lasting Jollof wars.
+A Jollof Rice Competition was organized by the Ghana Tourism Authority (GTA) as part of the activities marking the Jollof Festival over the weekend.
+The event saw participants from West African origin battle for the best jollof rice title, hoping to end the long-lasting Jollof wars.

 Dubbed the “See Ghana, Eat Ghana, Wear Ghana, and Feel Ghana” campaign, the GTA event featured Ghana, Gambia, Nigeria, and Senegal.

-Some of the Jollof prepared at the event included; Kontomire black eye bean Jollof, Smoked Tuna and Vegetable Jollof, Beef Jollof and Egg plant koobi Jollof.
+Some of the Jollof prepared at the event included; Kontomire black eye bean Jollof, Smoked Tuna and Vegetable Jollof, Beef Jollof and Eggplant koobi Jollof.